apache/trafficcontrol/docs/source/api/profiles_id.rst

 Response Structure
 ------------------
-:cdn:         The integral, unique identifier of the CDN to which this profile belongs
+:cdn:         The integral, unique identifier of the :ref:`profile-cdn` to which this :term:`Profile` belongs
-:cdnName:     The CDN name
+:cdnName:     The name of the :ref:`profile-cdn` to which this :term:`Profile` belongs
-:description: A description of the profile
+:description: The :term:`Profile`'s :ref:`profile-description`
-:id:          The integral, unique identifier of this profile
+:id:          The :term:`Profile`'s :ref:`profile-id`
-:lastUpdated: The date and time at which this profile was last updated
+:lastUpdated: The date and time at which this :term:`Profile` was last updated, in an ISO-like format
-:name:        The name of the profile
+:name:        The :term:`Profile`'s :ref:`profile-name`
-:params:      An array of parameters in use by this profile
+:params:      An array of :term:`Parameters` in use by this :term:`Profile`

-	:configFile:  The *base* filename to which this parameter belongs
+	:configFile:  The :term:`Parameter`'s :ref:`parameter-config-file`
-	:id:          An integral, unique identifier for this parameter
+	:id:          The :term:`Parameter`'s :ref:`parameter-id`
-	:lastUpdated: The date and time at which this parameter was last modified in ISO format
+	:lastUpdated: The date and time at which this :term:`Parameter` was last updated, in an ISO-like format
-	:name:        The parameter name
+	:name:        :ref:`parameter-name` of the :term:`Parameter`
-	:profiles:    An array of profile names that use this parameter
+	:profiles:    An array of :term:`Profile` :ref:`Names <profile-name>` that use this :term:`Parameter`
-	:secure:      When ``true``, the parameter value is visible only to "admin"-role users
+	:secure:      A boolean value that describes whether or not the :term:`Parameter` is :ref:`parameter-secure`
-	:value:       The parameter value - if ``secure`` is true and the user does not have the "admin" role this will be obfuscated (at the time of this writing the obfuscation value is defined to be ``"********"``) but **not** missing
+	:value:       The :term:`Parameter`'s :ref:`parameter-value`

-:routingDisabled: A boolean which, if ``true`` will disable Traffic Router's routing to servers using this profile
+:routingDisabled: The :term:`Profile`'s :ref:`profile-routing-disabled` setting
-:type:            The name of the 'type' of the profile
+:type:            The :term:`Profile`'s :ref:`profile-type`

 .. code-block:: http
 	:caption: Response Example